Other

 ______________

-words and pious platitudes.
-Interesting and of great significance
+Words, words and pious platitudes.
+Interesting and of great

-is the total absence of reference to the Word of God as the foundation
+significance is the total absence of reference to the Word of God as the

-of all learning at LSU, and commitment to it as fully inspired and
+foundation of all learning at LSU, and commitment to it as fully

-accurate when it addresses history and science as well as theology.
+inspired and accurate when it addresses history and science as well as

-he has bought into theistic evolution along with his colleagues.
+Apparently he has bought into theistic evolution along with his

 church is without redeeming value.